seahorseing-around/wsg-website/_pages/scouts.md

   - Uncategorized
 tags:
   - scouts
+gallery:
+  - image_path: /assets/images/IMG_9450.jpg
+    alt: "A picture of a scout climbing out of the water after having capsized while kayaking"
+  - image_path: /assets/images/IMG_9117.jpg
+    alt: "A picture of two scouts putting up a tent"
+  - image_path: assets/images/IMG_8657.jpg
+    alt: "A picture of a scout sawing a palate"
 ---

 **Jump in and get muddy.
 Give back and get set.
 Scouts ignore the butterflies and go for it!**